A lawyer can file a motion to reduce an excessive bond.

 Defense Attorneys for Getting Bond Reduced

 If you have an arrest warrant or have a loved one who cannot post bond or bail, call LEWIS & DICKSTEIN, P.L.L.C. for a Free Consultation regarding a Motion to Reduce Bond.
 Besides providing the highest possible caliber of legal representation on all felony and misdemeanor charges, we have extensive experience successfully seeking bail reductions and filing Motions to Reduce Bond.
-Defendants who remain free stand better odds of getting charges dismissed, getting acquitted at trial, and/or achieving a more lenient sentence.
+Defendants who remain free on bond have better odds of getting charges dismissed, getting acquitted at trial, and/or achieving a more lenient sentence.
 Do not take chances with the lowest bidder when our attorneys can and will do whatever it takes to help.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.